climateconnect/climateconnect/README.md

 1. Run the command "Reopen in Container"

    ![](doc/devcontainer-reopen.png)
-1. Wait for it to be done setting up the dev container and running the setup scripts.
-This will take 1-5 minutes the first time, 10 seconds after that.
+1. Wait for it to be done setting up the Dev Container and running the setup scripts.
+This will take 1-5 minutes the first time and 10 seconds after that.
 It should look something like this:
    ![](doc/devcontainer-done.png)
 1. Start the frontend dev server using `cd frontend && yarn dev`
 1. Start the backend server using `cd backend && make start`.
 If you get a "Django is not installed" error run Ctrl+Shift+P "Select python interpreter" -> Recommended so it uses the venv.